Report: 13 Texas GOP congressional candidates say Biden won

-HOUSTON (AP) — Only 13 of the 143 Texas Republican candidates for Congress say they believe Democrat Joe Biden’s election as president was legitimate, according to a newspaper report Wednesday.
+HOUSTON — Only 13 of the 143 Texas Republican candidates for Congress say they believe Democrat Joe Biden’s election as president was legitimate, according to a newspaper report Wednesday.

 Hearst Newspapers sent questions about the election and searched campaign websites and social media pages of the 143 Republicans running for Congress in Texas.